Looking for high school student financial advice that works for college students, too? Check out my 17 financial tips for high school students.

 Budgeting skills are scalable.

-What I mean is, if you learn how to budget with a small amount of money, then you’ll be able to budget with a large amount of money.
+What I mean is, if you learn how to budget as a teen with a small amount of money, then you’ll be able to budget with a large amount of money.

 So, start with what you have right now and budget with that.
 The lessons you learn right now will cost you MUCH less then having to learn them with a larger amount of money (like, when you get your hands on a paycheck from a job-job).